deckarep/CosmicInvaders/README.md

 - [ ] When alien bullet hits weapon station, show a single smoke plume (just one).
 - [x] When building is below X percent, show repeated smoke plumes.
 - [ ] Buildings cannot overlap on user placement, if overlapped render as red and don't allow placing it
-- [ ] When an invader is hit, his framerate speeds up temporarily to illustrate injury (faster pulsing)
+- [ ] When an invader is hit, his framerate speeds up temporarily to illustrate injury (faster pulsating)
-- [ ] Each new building costs more than the last
+- [ ] Each new building costs more than the last (verify)
-- [ ] BOSS FIGHT: Every 5 levels (confirm this), a boss shows up drops red balls, green bubble with red eye Invaders will fly in circular motion around it, protecting it
+- [ ] BOSS FIGHT: Every 5 levels (confirm this), a boss shows up drops red balls, green bubble with red eye.
+Invaders will fly in circular motion around it, protecting it
-- [ ] More notable settings and increase factors can be found here: `data/strings.txt`
+- [ ] Additional settings (from original game) and factors can be found here: `data/strings.txt`